Generative AI models capture realistic sea-ice evolution from days to decades

+\bfseries \boldmath Sea ice plays an important role in stabilising the Earth system.
+Yet, representing its dynamics remains a major challenge for models, as the underlying processes are scale-invariant and highly anisotropic.
+This poses a dilemma: physics-based models that faithfully reproduce the observed dynamics are computationally costly, while efficient AI models sacrifice realism.
+Here, to resolve this dilemma, we introduce \textit{GenSIM}, the first generative AI model to predict the evolution of the full Arctic sea-ice state at 12-hour increments.
+Trained for sub-daily forecasting on 20 years of sea-ice--ocean simulation data, GenSIM makes realistic predictions for 30 years, while reproducing the dynamical properties of sea ice with its leads and ridges and capturing long-term trends in the sea-ice volume.
+Notably, although solely driven by atmospheric reanalysis, GenSIM implicitly learns hidden signatures of multi-year ice–ocean interaction.
+Therefore, generative AI can extrapolate from sub-daily forecasts to decadal simulations, while retaining physical consistency.

-Sea ice regularises the Earth system by driving thermohaline circulation and modulating albedo.
-At the mechanical scale, its complex dynamics arise from the transition of a fluid flow to a fractured, discrete continuum, marked by scale invariance, multi fractality, and anisotropy \cite{marsan_scale_2004, rampal_scaling_2008}.
-These processes are captured in numerical models through rheologies which govern the simulated mechanical response to external forcings coming from the atmosphere and ocean such as winds, currents, and waves \cite{hibler_dynamic_1979}.
-In particular, a new branch of sea-ice models with brittle-class rheologies \cite{dansereau_maxwell_2016,rampal_nextsim_2016,olason_new_2022,brodeau_implementation_2024,olason_next_2025} recently introduced a \textit{damage} variable to parametrise the subgrid fracturing of sea ice and to reproduce the spatial and temporal properties of its dynamics across scales as observed from high-resolution satellite observations \cite{rampal_multifractal_2019,olason_new_2022, bouchat_sea_2022}.
-Yet, these rheologies, typically implemented with advanced numerical techniques such as Lagrangian finite elements \cite{rampal_nextsim_2016}, increase computational cost \cite{samake_parallel_2017, brodeau_implementation_2024}, thereby complicating ensemble forecasts and long-term climate projections.
+Sea ice stabilises the Earth system by regulating thermohaline circulation and modulating albedo.
+Its mechanical dynamics arise from the transition of a fluid flow to a fractured, discrete continuum, marked by scale invariance, multi fractality, and anisotropy \cite{marsan_scale_2004, rampal_scaling_2008}.
+These processes are captured in physics-based numerical models through rheologies that describe how the sea ice deforms under external forcings such as winds, currents, and waves \cite{hibler_dynamic_1979}.
+Recent sea-ice models with brittle rheologies \cite{dansereau_maxwell_2016,rampal_nextsim_2016,brodeau_implementation_2024} use a \textit{damage} variable to parametrise subgrid fracturing and to reproduce the multi-scale dynamics observed in high-resolution satellite data \cite{rampal_multifractal_2019, olason_new_2022, bouchat_sea_2022}.
+Although this increases their realism, these models typically require advanced numerical techniques such as Lagrangian finite elements \cite{rampal_nextsim_2016}, which raise their computational costs and complicate ensemble forecasts and long-term simulations \cite{samake_parallel_2017, brodeau_implementation_2024}.